Erich von Manstein: Antisemitism

-Manstein believed that Bolshevism and Jews were inextricably linked, that there was a global conspiracy led by the Jews, and that in order to stop the spread of communism it was necessary to remove the Jews from European society.
+Manstein believed that Bolshevism and Jews were inextricably linked, that there was a global conspiracy led by the Jews, and that to stop the spread of communism it was necessary to remove the Jews from European society.
 His order of 20 November 1941, based on the Severity Order of Reichenau, reads in part:

-Jewish Bolshevik system must be wiped out once and for all and should never again be allowed to invade our European living space ...
+[The] Jewish Bolshevik system must be wiped out once and for all and should never again be allowed to invade our European living space ...
 It is the same Jewish class of beings who have done so much damage to our own Fatherland by virtue of their activities against the nation and civilisation, and who promote anti-German tendencies throughout the world, and who will be the harbingers of revenge.
 Their extermination is a dictate of our own survival.

 Manstein did nothing to prevent the murder of Jews and other civilians in the areas where his units were operating, and in which his Eleventh Army actively participated.
 That Manstein was well aware of the Einsatzgruppen massacres is demonstrated by a 1941 letter he sent to Otto Ohlendorf, in which Manstein demands Ohlendorf hand over the wristwatches of murdered Jews.
 Manstein felt his men deserved the watches, since they were doing so much to help Ohlendorf's men with their work.
 Smelser and Davies note that this letter was the only time that Manstein ever complained about the activities of the Einsatzgruppen.
 Manstein later stated that he felt the number of Jews murdered in the Holocaust was exaggerated.

 Antisemitism was common in Germany and throughout Europe during this period, and Manstein's attitude towards the Jews had its roots in his exposure to and assimilation of these views.
 Biographer Benoît Lemay describes Manstein's actions as a reflection of his loyalty toward Hitler and the Nazi regime and of his grounding in a sense of duty based on traditional Prussian military values.

 His criticism of Hitler was based solely on their disagreements over the conduct of the war, not about the regime's racial policies.
 Some historians, including Antony Beevor and Benoît Lemay, are of the opinion that Manstein had some Jewish ancestry.
-Manstein was the only Reichswehr officer who opposed the introduction of the Aryan paragraph in 1934.
+However, Manstein was the only Reichswehr officer who opposed the introduction of the Aryan paragraph in 1934.
 He sent a letter of protest to General Beck, commenting that anyone who had volunteered to serve in the armed forces had already proven their worth.

 Lemay speculated that Manstein may have been interested in protecting his two Mischlinge grandnephews who were already serving in the Reichswehr.
 He may have also been concerned about the possibility that he had distant Jewish ancestry.
 The SS carried out an investigation into Manstein's ancestry but the report was not completed and the results remain unknown.